 Transcript: Harvard’s Meat and Mortality Studies

 On Monday, March 12.
 2012, the results of two major Harvard studies were published.
-37,000 men; 83,000 women; the Harvard Health Professionals Follow-Up Study and the Harvard Nurses Study.
-Back in the 80s, researchers at Harvard started following these 120,000 people who were initially, free of known heart disease and cancer at the beginning.
-A few decades later though when about 24,000 had died including about 6000 from heart disease and 9,000 from cancer.
+37,000 men; 83,000 women; the Harvard Health Professionals Follow-Up Study and the Harvard Nurses’ Study.
+Back in the 80s, researchers at Harvard started following these 120,000 people, who were, initially free of known heart disease and cancer, at the beginning.
+A few decades later, though, and about 24,000 had died, including about 6,000 from heart disease, and 9,000 from cancer.

 Why?
 Because food is a package deal.
-The chair of Harvard's nutrition department [Walter Willett], who in his "Essentials of Healthy Eating Guide", explains about picking the best protein packages by emphasizing plant sources of protein rather than animal sources.
+The chair of Harvard’s nutrition department [Walter Willett], who in his “Essentials of Healthy Eating: A Guide,” explains about picking “the best protein packages by emphasizing plant sources of protein rather than animal sources.”

-See, to the metabolic systems engaged in protein production and repair, it's immaterial whether amino acids come from animal or plant protein.
+See: “To the metabolic systems engaged in protein production and repair, it is immaterial whether amino acids come from animal or plant protein.
 However, protein is not consumed in isolation.
-Instead it's packaged with a host of other nutrients.
+Instead, it is packaged with a host of other nutrients.”
 Right?
-That's the baggage I am always referring to.
+That’s the baggage I am always referring to.
 Right?

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Ed Lynch.